-- 1. We will have in place a Staff Behaviour Policy (which we call a Code of Conduct) which should, amongst other things, include acceptable use of technologies staff/pupil relationships and communications including the use of social media. - 2.
-This will include how school manage low level concerns.
+- 1. We will have in place a Staff Behaviour Policy (which we call the Code of Conduct) which should, amongst other things, include acceptable use of technologies staff/pupil relationships and communications including the use of social media. - 2.
+We also have a policy on how the school manages low level concerns.